 For tomato seeds, just cut a fully ripe tomato and collect the seeds from the fruits.
 You can collect seeds of your favorite variety from almost all store-bought tomatoes.

 For chilies, just break open a few completely dried red chilies and collect the seeds that fall out of them.

 After planting, store your extra seeds separately for next season.
-You can write the name of the seed variety in a piece of paper and put it along with the seeds.
-This will help you identify your seeds in future.
+You can write the name of the seed variety on a piece of paper and put it along with the seeds.
+This will help you identify your seeds in the future.

 Sow seeds in baskets: Plants like tomatoes and chilies can be transplanted by growing the seedlings separately.

 Use baskets with a lot of holes or openings as shown in the picture.
 Line the inside with old plastic sheets.
 This will allow the baskets to retain the soil and at the same time provide proper drainage of excess water.